csun-comp587-s20/assign1/README.md

 ```

 This will bring up an editor (honoring the `$EDITOR` environment variable), allowing you to write a descriptive message (the _commit message_) for your commit.
+Type the subject of your commit in the first line and then followed by the description message in the second line.
+Once you are done, press Esc and type :wq
 Once you save your message, your commit will be done.
 You can verify that your commit did something like so: